karli-sjoberg/gswitch/README.md

 To get everything set up, you do:</br>
 sudo gswitch setup

-And to switch from internal to egpu:</br>
+Switching from internal to egpu:</br>
 sudo gswitch egpu

-Lastly from egpu back to internal:</br>
+Lastly, switching from egpu back to internal:</br>
 sudo gswitch internal

 Happy switching!